jcfug8/daylear/server/README.md

 A user is the entity that represents a person who can log into the application.
 A user can be private or public:

 *   **Public**: The user is visible in the user list.
 Their actual username is shown on publicly accessed content.
-*   **Restricted**: The user is not visible in the user list. `Anonymous` should be shown as the username on publicly accessed content.
+*   **Restricted**: The user visible in the user list. `Anonymous` should be shown as the username on publicly accessed content.
 They will show up in member and friend lists.
 *   **Private**: The user is not visible in the user list. `Anonymous` should be shown as the username on publicly accessed content.
 They will show up in member and friend lists if the viewing user has access to the user
 *   **Hidden**: The user is not visible in the user list. `Anonymous` should be shown as the username on publicly accessed content.
 They will not show up in member and friend lists unless the viewing user has admin access to the circle or the user is looking at their own friends list.